 Global HR Compliance in Latvia

-We have designed a Global Employer of Record service to help you outsource global employment of your foreign workforce to companies like ours.
+A Global Employer of Record solution by Acumen International is aimed to help you outsource the global employment of your foreign workforce to companies like ours.

-Our solution is different from other hiring modes in that it helps you engage your foreign workforce in full compliance with the local labor legislation.
-This means you are protected from any non-compliance and employee misclassification risks while we bear all employment risks, not you.
+Our solution differs from other hiring modes in that it helps you engage your foreign workforce in full compliance with the local labor legislation.
+This means you are protected from non-compliance and employee misclassification risks while we bear all employment risks, not you.

 Your employed foreign sales force will devote 100% of their time to your company product and may stay with you longer than foreign independent sales reps.

 The global Employer of Record solution is 100% compliant and guarantees you and your employees’ full compliance with local legislation in Latvia.

 We are experts in global workforce employment in Latvia, and our goal is to become your single provider.
 Instead of working with numerous local staffing agencies and legal advisors, Acumen International can solve your global business challenges and save you time, costs, and resources.

 Our team of English-speaking professionals frees you from working through language nuances.
 Acumen International works 24/7 and can assist you whenever you need it, regardless of time zones.
 Our goal is to create tailored labor solutions for you that are managed legally and in full compliance with local employment laws.

 With our knowledge and deep understanding of local nuances, you easily satisfy your need for skilled professionals in your global industry.
 With our qualified local partners, you can trust that your global workforce satisfies Latvia’s local tax, social security, and immigration requirements.